 In an era of overtourism, many destinations are suffering from selfie-taking crowds waiting in line for that one insta-worthy shot.
 Even though these destinations cannot bear any more visitors, the posts on social media keep on drawing more crowds.
 At the same time, there are many places on earth that remain relatively unvisited and are desperately seeking to develop tourism (in a sustainable way) as part of their economic model.
 One of them is Swedish Lapland, a rather sparsely populated area with little job opportunities.
-If you want to be a responsible traveller and discover something new, instead of travelling to the best known-destinations, this time visit… Swedish Lapland.
+If you want to be a responsible traveller and discover something new, instead of visiting the best known-destinations, this time visit… Swedish Lapland.
 Read here why!

 Why Swedish Lapland?

 During winter, quite some people already know to find their way to Swedish Lapland to admire the Northern lights and enjoy a husky sledding ride.
 However, what many people do not know, is how enchanting Swedish Lapland can be in other seasons.
 I was lucky enough to be invited (via We Are Travellers) to enjoy an amazing summer in the most northern part of Sweden.
 Think of: endless midsummer nights in which the sun only goes down for a few minutes, great outdoor activities such as hiking, supping, kayaking and mountain biking, lush green areas, crystal clear lakes, waterfalls and Fika (coffee with a snack) all day long!